 Dermatology Residency Program

-Studies and projections over the past decade and more have continued to show that there is a shortage of physicians in the United States compared to the need for care by the community.
-This is especially true in Georgia, which ranked 39th in the country for ratio of doctors per 100,000 people according to the 2010 report released by the Georgia Board for Physician Workforce.2 An essential aspect in addressing this shortage and meeting the needs of our community is the training of physicians.
+Studies and projections over the past decade continue to show there is a shortage of physicians in the United States, and this shortage has led to unmet needs within communities across the country.
+This is especially true in Georgia, which ranks 38th in the country for ratio of doctors per 100,000 people according to a 2018 report released by the Association of American Medical Colleges (AAMC).(2) In order to address this shortage and meet the needs of our community, it is essential that we continue to support and foster the training of new physicians.

 1. AAMC.
 “New Research Reaffirms Physician Shortage.”
 AAMCNews, 15 Mar.
 2017, https://news.aamc.org/press-releases/article/workforce_projections_03142017/

 3. Emory University School of Medicine Department of Dermatology.
 “History.”
 Emory University School of Medicine Department of Dermatology, 2017.http://dermatology.emory.edu/about-us/history.html